 where

-To evaluate $\rm{m_{(N+\nu)}}^{eff}$ we need the diagonalizing matrix of the heavy right handed Majorana mass matrix $\rm M_{R}$ ,$\rm U_{Rei}$ and its mass eigenvalues, $\rm M_{i}$.
-We have computed the right handed neutrino mass matrix from the model described for both type-I and type-II case.
-Using the vlues of model parameter we evaluated the right handed curreunt contribution to NDBD.
-From this we calculated the total effective mass of NDBD process.
-Variation of lighest neutrino mass with total new contribution to effective mass and half life of NDBD process are given in fig\ref{fig2} and fig\ref{fig30} for type-I and type-II dominance case respectively.
+To evaluate ${m_{(N+\nu)}}^{eff}$, we need the diagonalizing matrix of the heavy right-handed Majorana mass matrix $ M_{R}$, $ U_{Rei}$ and its mass eigenvalues, $ M_{i}$.
+We have computed the right-handed neutrino mass matrix from the model described for both type-I and type-II cases.
+Using the values of the model parameters, we evaluated the right-handed current contribution to the NDBD.
+From this, we calculated the total effective mass for the NDBD process.
+Variation of lightest neutrino mass with the total new contribution to effective mass and half-life of NDBD process are given in Fig\ref{fig2} and Fig\ref{fig30} for type-I and type-II dominant cases respectively.